Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 > [Info] You can only change the status of an authorization transaction, but not any data.

 ## Check authorization transaction

 An authorization transaction provides numerous payment-related details, which may vary depending on the payment service provider settings.
 To decide whether you can manually capture, cancel, or void an authorization transaction, you need to check its details.
+It might be that there is a general issue that is caused by the payment service provider, by the shop, or by Actindo.
+In this case, contact the according business partner.

 #### Prerequisites

-- At least one connection has been created, see [Create a connection](../Integration/01_ManageConnection.md#create-a-psp-connection).
+- At least one connection has been created, see [Create PSP connection](../Integration/01_ManageConnection.md#create-psp-connection).
 - At least one authorization transaction has been created.

  > [Info] It is recommended to add the following columns to your view to get the required information and to better filter and sort the entries: *Status ID* and *Status information* (if applicable).